metadata toggle

 Amounts to be administered and administration route

-Cattle, pigs, dogs and cats: For intramuscular injection.
+Cattle, pigs, dogs and cats: Intramuscular use.

 For the treatment of inflammatory or allergic conditions the following average doses are advised.
-However the actual dose used should be determined by the severity of the signs and the length of time for which they have been present:
+However the actual dose used should be determined by the severity of the signs and the length of time for which they have been present.

 Horses, cattle and pigs: 0.06 mg/kg body weight corresponding to 1.5 ml/50 kg